thebugged/brain-tumor-classifier/README.md

 ## Dataset
-The dataset used for training the neural tumor classifier is available on Kaggle.
+The dataset used for training the brain tumor classifier is available on Kaggle.
 You can download it from the following link:

 [Brain Tumor Classifier Dataset on Kaggle](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset)